FrenchDilettante/dbmaster/README.markdown

 DbMaster is an open-source database management & querying tool.
 Under heavy development, it targets SQL developers & students.
-It aims at pro- viding a free (GPL) alternative to propriatary software like AnySQL.
+It aims at providing a free (GPL) alternative to propriatary software like AnySQL.

 Unlike other specific tools (pgAdmin, MySQL Workbench, etc.) it runs regardless the DBMS you're using.

 See INSTALL for build instructions or ChangeLog to consult the last modifications.

 As a GPL software, you are free to :